-Your compliance regime has to include an assessment, in the course of your activities, of the risk of money laundering or terrorist financing.
+Your compliance program has to include an assessment, in the course of your activities, of the risk of money laundering or terrorist financing.
 Guideline 4: Implementation of a Compliance Regime provides more information about risk assessment requirements.
-According to this assessment, you have to take reasonable measures to keep client identification information up to date as part of your ongoing monitoring obligations.
+According to this assessment, you will have to keep client identification information up to date as part of your ongoing monitoring obligations.